Joyel1441/DatasetHelper/README.md

 ### ImageDownloader
 > ImageDownloader helps you download bulk images related to the keywords provided

-load ImageDownloader class from DatasetHelper, and then pass keyword (image which you want to download) as the argument
+Load ImageDownloader class from DatasetHelper, and then pass keyword (image which you want to download) as the argument
 ```python
 from DatasetHelper import BulkmageDownloader